-Let me walk through what actually launched, how the mechanics work, and the part most people skipped past: who owns the checkout and the customer.
+Here is what launched, how the mechanics work, and why the part most coverage skipped past, which is who owns the checkout and the customer, is actually the most important detail in the whole thing.

 What actually